Atxada/personal-website/posts/create-simple-node-editor.md

         self.setSceneRect(-self.width/2, -self.height/2, self.width, self.height)
 ```

-> Notice that inside <CodeText>setSceneRect</CodeText> function, I negating and divided width and height by 2.
+> Notice that inside <CodeText>setSceneRect</CodeText> function, I negate and divide width and height by 2.
 This is because I want to center the scene rectangle to our viewport.

-Now let's take a look for our QGraphicsScene!
+Now let's take a look at our QGraphicsScene!

 ![QGraphicsScene preview](/images/portofolio/QGraphicsScene1.PNG "QGraphicsScene Preview ")

 You can scroll around the viewport, but that's pretty much it.
 Looks boring right?
 That's why we need to draw some background to make it more appealing.
-We will draw a grid background with the help of <CodeText>QPen</CodeText> inside of our <CodeText>drawBackground</CodeText> function, but first we need to determined the color for the grid and setup the QPen.
+We will draw a grid background with the help of <CodeText>QPen</CodeText> inside, of our <CodeText>drawBackground</CodeText> function, but first we need to determine the color for the grid and set up the QPen.

 ```py
 class NodeGraphicsScene(QtWidgets.QGraphicsScene):